nazmulb/Crucial-Conversations/README.md

 When you have a tough message to share, or when you are so convinced of your own rightness that you may push too hard, remember to STATE your path:

-- Share your facts: Start with the latest controversial, most persuasive elements from your Path to Action.
+- **Share your facts:** Start with the latest controversial, most persuasive elements from your Path to Action.
-- Tell your story: Explain what you’re beginning to conclude.
+- **Tell your story:** Explain what you’re beginning to conclude.
-- Ask for others’ paths: Encourage others to share both their facts and their stories.
+- **Ask for others’ paths:** Encourage others to share both their facts and their stories.
-- Talk tentatively: State your story as a story—don’t disguise it as a fact.
+- **Talk tentatively:** State your story as a story—don’t disguise it as a fact.
-- Encourage testing: Make it safe for others to express differing or even opposing views.
+- **Encourage testing:** Make it safe for others to express differing or even opposing views.

 <img alt="Path to Action" src="https://raw.githubusercontent.com/nazmulb/Crucial-Conversations/master/images/The-Path-to-Action.png" width="500px" />

 The Path to Action

-## Explore Others’ Paths: *(How to Listen When Others Blow Up or Clam Up)*
+## Explore Others’ Paths:
+*(How to Listen When Others Blow Up or Clam Up)*

 To encourage the free flow of meaning and help others leave silence or violence behind, explore their Paths to Action.
 Start with an attitude of curiosity and patience.
 This helps restore safety.

 Then, use four powerful listening skills to retrace the other person’s Path to Action to its origins.

-- _A_sk: Start by simply expressing interest in the other person’s views.
+- _A_ sk: Start by simply expressing interest in the other person’s views.
-- _M_irror: Increase safety by respectfully acknowledging the emotions people appear to be feeling.
+- *Mirror:* Increase safety by respectfully acknowledging the emotions people appear to be feeling.
-- _P_araphrase: As others begin to share part of their story, restate what you’ve heard to show not just that you understand, but also that it’s safe for them to share what they’re thinking.
+- *Paraphrase:* As others begin to share part of their story, restate what you’ve heard to show not just that you understand, but also that it’s safe for them to share what they’re thinking.
-- _P_rime: If others continue to hold back, prime.
+- *Prime:* If others continue to hold back, prime.
 Take your best guess at what they may be thinking and feeling.

 ## Move to Action: *(How to Turn Crucial Conversations into Actions and Results)*